Microcement Flooring

 When Microcement Is the Better Choice

 Residential spaces.
 For homes, microcement wins on looks.
-It looks natural and warm — like a surface you want to live with.
-Epoxy looks like a garage or lab floor, which is great in those settings but not what most homeowners want in a bathroom or living room.
+Epoxy reads as a garage or lab floor — great in those settings, not what most homeowners want in a bathroom or living room.

 Bathrooms and wet areas.
 Microcement is waterproof through the full system.
-Epoxy is water-resistant on the surface, but it is not designed for shower walls, wet rooms, or pool areas.
+Epoxy is water-resistant on the surface but not designed for shower walls, wet rooms, or pool areas.

 Walls and vertical surfaces.
 You cannot pour epoxy on a wall.
-Microcement works on floors, walls, countertops, stairs, fireplaces — pretty much any surface.
+Microcement covers floors, walls, counters, stairs, and fireplaces.

 Outdoor spaces.
-Epoxy yellows and can become brittle with UV exposure.
-Microcement USA products are UV-stable and perform well outdoors on pool decks, patios, and entryways.
+Epoxy yellows and gets brittle under UV.
+Microcement USA products are UV-stable on pool decks, patios, and entryways.

-Renovation projects.
+Renovations.
 Microcement goes over tile, wood, concrete, and other stable substrates.
-Epoxy requires a clean, sound concrete floor — often meaning you have to remove existing finishes first.
+Epoxy needs clean, sound concrete — often meaning tear-out first.

 When Epoxy Makes More Sense

 Garages.
-Epoxy is excellent for garage floors.
-It resists tire marks, oil stains, and chemicals, and the glossy finish brightens up the space.
+Excellent for garage floors — resists tire marks, oil, and chemicals, and the gloss brightens the space.

-Industrial and warehouse spaces.
+Industrial and warehouse floors.
 Heavy machinery, forklifts, chemical spills — epoxy was made for this.
-It is tough, chemical-resistant, and easy to hose down.

 Commercial kitchens.
-Where chemical resistance and seamless hygiene matter more than aesthetics, epoxy does the job.
+Where chemical resistance and hose-down hygiene beat aesthetics.

 The Aesthetic Difference

 This is really where the two diverge.
-Epoxy looks manufactured.
-It has a plastic sheen, uniform color, and flat appearance.
-Some people add metallic pigments or vinyl flakes for visual interest, but it still reads as a coating.
+Epoxy looks manufactured — plastic sheen, uniform color, flat appearance.
+Metallic pigments and flakes add interest, but it still reads as a coating.

-Microcement also handles thermal movement better than epoxy.
-Epoxy can crack or peel if the substrate shifts or expands.
-Microcement's multi-layer system includes flexibility that absorbs minor movement — important for underfloor heating, outdoor applications, and any building that settles over time.
+Microcement also handles thermal movement better.
+Epoxy can crack or peel if the substrate shifts or expands; microcement's multi-layer system absorbs minor movement — important for underfloor heating, outdoor applications, and buildings that settle.

 Bottom Line

 If you need a tough, glossy floor for a garage or warehouse, epoxy is hard to beat.
-But for everything else — homes, bathrooms, kitchens, commercial interiors, outdoor spaces — microcement delivers a better look, more versatility, and genuine waterproofing.
+For everything else — homes, bathrooms, kitchens, commercial interiors, outdoor spaces — microcement delivers a better look, more versatility, and genuine waterproofing.

 See also: microcement vs. polished concrete and microcement vs. concrete overlay.